 - Remove the cardboard box (outer packaging). - 2.
-Visually inspect the outer tray and ensure that: - exposure to ethylene oxide processing is indicated by a green dot on the outer tray - the tray is not damaged. - 3.
-Break the seal on the outer tray.
-Visually inspect the two inner trays.
-Confirm that both of the inner trays are not damaged. - Notice that the tray containing the Sterile Silicone Implant 4.
+Break the seal on the outer tray, and confirm that: - exposure to ethylene oxide processing is indicated by a green dot on the outer tray - the two inner trays are not damaged. - Notice that the tray containing the Sterile Silicone Implant 3.
 Template has a blue stripe.
-The tray containing the cochlear implant and cochleostomy sizing tool displays the Cochlear logo.
+The tray containing the cochlear implant and sizing tool displays the Cochlear logo and has a white seal.

-To avoid infection, if the sterile package is damaged or opened unintentionally, do not use the template.
+If the sterile pack is damaged do not use the template.